databricks/spark-deep-learning/docs/README.md

     $ sudo gem install jekyll-redirect-from pygments.rb

-Then run the prepare script to setup prerequisites and generate a wrapper "jekyll" script
+Then run the prepare script (from within the `docs/` directory) to setup prerequisites and generate a wrapper "jekyll" script
 	$ ./prepare -s <path_to_spark_home> -t <path_to_tensorframes_home>

 Execute `./jekyll build` from the `docs/` directory to compile the site.
 Compiling the site with Jekyll will create a directory called `_site` containing index.html as well as the rest of the compiled files.

 You can modify the default Jekyll build as follows: